thzgr/thzgr.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

+## A data plumber gluing pipes and in love with bioinformatics

 Some topics I'm interested in:

 .
 Data Engineering, Spark, data pipelines, Python, cloud computing, Databases (mostly PostgreSQL)